mongodb/laravel-mongodb/README.md

 ### EmbedsMany Relations

-If you want to embed documents, rather than referencing them, you can use the `embedsMany` relation:
+If you want to embed documents, rather than referencing them, you can use the `embedsMany` relation.
+This relation is similar to the `hasMany` relation, but embeds the models in the parent object.

     use Jenssegers\Mongodb\Model as Eloquent;